chenxingqiang/open-codex/docs/config.md

 ## model_reasoning_effort

 If the selected model is known to support reasoning (for example: `o3`, `o4-mini`, `icodex-*`, `gpt-5`), reasoning is enabled by default when using the Responses API.
-As explained in the [OpenAI Platform documentation](https://platform.openai.com/docs/guides/reasoning?api-mode=responses#get-started-with-reasoning), this can be set to:
+As explained in the [iEchor Platform documentation](https://platform.openai.com/docs/guides/reasoning?api-mode=responses#get-started-with-reasoning), this can be set to:

 - `"minimal"`
 - `"low"`